-Setting up a computing account is done based on your CalNet identity, and requires a campus id card.
-Once the Cal1card and identity has been obtained, go to the Student Technology Center in 477 (south) Wurster Hall to pay fees and fill out the necessary forms to create a computer account, print account, and to receive access to building and other facilities.
-CED's computing account allows 24/7 access to Computer Labs and all equipment in those labs, access to the Rendering Farm and Cloud Printing, and setups up a printing account at the same time.
+Students: A student computer account provides 24/7 access to the Computer Labs, access to studio computers, scanners, and printers/plotters that are distributed throughout Wurster.
+Setting up a computing account is done by first creating a CalNet identity, and getting a campus id card.
+Once the Cal1card and identity has been obtained, go to the Student Technology Center in 477 (south) Wurster Hall to sign up and pay fees.
+The staff will create a computer account, print account, and set up access to building and other facilities.
+CED's computing account allows 24/7 access to Computer Labs and all equipment in those labs and studios, plus access to the Rendering Farm, Cloud Printing, and access to the PaperCut print system.

 Staff Computing: Please contact Campus Shared Services.

 Faculty Computing: Please use CED's Help Desk to contact our Faculty IT support person.

 Link to free or low-cost software available to students?